Moofbytes/PyGAF/README.md

 # PyGAF - `Py`thon `G`roundwater `A`nalytic `F`low

-PyGAF is a Python package for evaluation and display of analytic solutions for groundwater flow.
+PyGAF is a Python package for evaluation and display of analytic solutions of groundwater flow.